The Idea

 This can be edited, but mine is setup to be the setup for many other syncs.

-Once yours is like this, you just gotta add the webhook.
 Go to https://git.holmlab.org/shady/compose/settings/hooks and click “Add webhook” (then Forgejo) and paste in the link “Webhook Url” on Komodo.
-Do both:

 These links are the “Target URL” and the Secret is from KOMODO_WEBHOOK_SECRET